 As innovative healthcare models, like value-based care, dot the horizon of healthcare delivery models and patients and physicians cozy up to deeper relationships to positively impact health outcomes, the question remains: if patients receive more benefit from their doctors with a retainer-based physician access model, how do physicians benefit themselves from a concierge-type medical service model?

 Eric N. Rosado, founder of Karma Health, a nascent medical concierge growth partner for physician practices, developed a unique model of concierge services targeting 19 specialty physician practices.
 Based on thorough research and analysis of the gaps in physician practice management, Rosado identified that physicians are similar to patients.
 They need concierge services similar to what physicians are delivering to their patients.

 Karma Health offers a variety of services to benefit the efficiency of physician practice functionality.
 From tech tools that streamline the backed of patient on boarding and engagement to fronted positioning and growth strategies, Karma Health brings teams of influences to the table, each targeting a specific service a physician practice requires for sustainable growth.

 This concierge service for physician practice specialties provides the missing link for doctors and practice administrators.
 Anything that occurs outside the confines of customary patient healthcare delivery is where Karma Health steps in.
 When the medical staff is not equipped to manage the technical aspects of apps, software or tools, Karma Health provides the expertise or finds the solution.

 Contact Karma Health for Concierge Medical Services for Physicians

-Concierge medicine services for physicians provides a unique methodology not previously introduced to the burgeoning healthcare industry.
-Karma Health’s Founder and CEO Marianne Canero bring the expertise to approach growth strategies that significantly influence physicians’ missing links in practice operations.
+Concierge medicine services for physicians provide a unique methodology not previously introduced to the burgeoning healthcare industry.
+Karma Health’s Founder and CEO Marianne Canero brings the expertise to approach growth strategies that significantly influence physicians’ missing links in practice operations.